-PROPOSAL 3: RATIFICATION OF APPOINTMENT OF INDEPENDENT PUBLIC ACCOUNTANT
+PROPOSAL 4: RATIFICATION OF APPOINTMENT OF INDEPENDENT PUBLIC ACCOUNTANT

 Ernst & Young LLP ("EY") has served as our independent public accountant since our IPO.
 The Audit Committee evaluates EY's performance on an annual basis and makes a determination as to whether the Company should re-engage EY or consider the engagement of another audit firm.
-At a meeting on February 17, 2022, the Audit Committee approved the appointment of EY to audit our financial statements for 2022.
+At a meeting on February 17, 2023, the Audit Committee approved the appointment of EY to audit our financial statements for 2023.
 In making this determination, the Audit Committee carefully considered a number of factors including:

-- EY's independence, objectivity, and professional skepticism; EY's significant knowledge of the Company's operations, personnel, accounting policies and practices, internal control over financial reporting, and the impact of such knowledge on audit quality; - EY's significant industry and sector specific experience, including the number of other mortgage REITs audited by EY; - the quality and efficiency of services provided by EY based on feedback from Audit Committee members and management; - EY's resources, capabilities, technical expertise, including sharing industry insights, trends, and latest practices with the Audit Committee and management:

-the quality and candor of EY's communications;

-- recent Public Company Accounting Oversight Board (PCAOB) reports on the firm; the appropriateness of fees charged for audit and non-audit services;

-- EY's compliance with, and practices regarding, the SEC's rules requiring lead engagement partner rotation every five years; and the length of time EY has served as our independent public accountant, the benefits of longer tenure, and the impact of changing auditors.
+- EY's independence, objectivity, and professional skepticism; - EY's significant knowledge of the Company's operations, personnel, accounting policies and practices, internal control over financial reporting, and the impact of such knowledge on audit quality; - EY's significant industry and sector specific experience, including the number of other mortgage REITs audited by EY; - the quality and efficiency of services provided by EY based on feedback from Audit Committee members and management; - EY's resources, capabilities, technical expertise, including sharing industry insights, trends, and latest practices with the Audit Committee and management; - EY's efforts to use technology to increase efficiencies and improve audit quality; - the quality and candor of EY's communications; - recent Public Company Accounting Oversight Board (PCAOB) reports and other publicly available information on the firm: - the appropriateness of fees charged for audit and non-audit services; - EY's compliance with, and practices regarding, the SEC's rules requiring lead engagement partner rotation every five years; and - the length of time EY has served as our independent public accountant, the benefits of longer tenure, and the impact of changing auditors.